Home > Faculty and Advisers > Visiting Scholar Information > Short Program Leadership

 Proposal Process

-Applications for May short course leaders should be submitted to the East Lansing office by June 1st of the year prior to the proposed course delivery date (so, applications for May 2023 must be received by the East Lansing office by 1 June 2022).
-Please review the May Program Proposals Guide for application information.
+Proposals to lead a JCMU Short Program should be submitted to the East Lansing office by June 1st of the year prior to the proposed course delivery date (so, applications for May 2026 must be received by the East Lansing office by 1 June 2025).
+Please review the JCMU Short Program Proposal Guide for application information.

 Program Planning